 Choosing to become a foster parent, no matter where you live, is a big decision and one I feel you should be given the most amount of information as possible.
 Of course, every child and every situation is going to be unique, and I urge you not to compare your situation to the next person’s situation.
 I believe you must understand the steps, regulations, and requirements for Alabama foster care.

-As in most of my articles, let me remind you that this article is written from my own research and knowledge and does not constitute as legal advice.
-As such, I advise you to reach out to your local Alabama foster care agency or Department of Human Resources for more information.
+As in most of my articles, let me remind you that this article is written from my own research and knowledge and does not constitute legal advice.
+As such, I advise you to reach out to your local Alabama foster care agency or the Department of Human Resources for more information.
 For now, let’s cover some of the basics of what Alamaba foster care is, is not, and what to expect if you are interested in becoming a foster parent.

 What is Foster Care:

 Currently, in Alabama, there are approximately 6,000 children in foster care.
 But what is foster care and why are the children in foster care?
 Some of these children need care for a short amount of time, while others need a long-term solution for their care and well-being.
 These children are in foster care for various reasons.